gradualgames/ggsound/README.md

 help exercise GGSound and the converter.
 * Peter McQuillan - For bug reports and supplying sample songs to help exercise GGSound and the converter.
+* Famicuber - For bug reports and supplying sample songs to exercise GGSound.

 # Changes:
 * 1-14-18: Fixed bug in arpeggio execution for square and